levibostian/AndroidBlanky/README.md

 Configure: After you follow the directions in [Getting started](#getting-started) for setting up Firebase, this is done for you.

 * [Fastlane](https://fastlane.tools/) - Distributing the app to the Play Store.
 Pretty much automates tasks for me.
-Configure: Edit the files in the `fastlane/` directory to configure it for your project.
+Configure: There is a section in this README for Fastlane under Getting Started.

 * [Travis CI](https://travis-ci.com/) - CI server to run tests and distribute apps to the Play Store.
 Pretty much all automation that I can.
 Configure: Create a [Travis](https://travis-ci.com/) account, and enable your GitHub repo for your Android project in your Travis profile page.

 * [Danger](http://danger.systems/ruby/) - Bot that looks over my pull requests and make sure I do not forget to complete certain tasks.
-Configure: [Here are instructions](http://danger.systems/guides/getting_started.html#creating-a-bot-account-for-danger-to-use) for adding a Danger bot to your repo.
-This depends on if your app is an open source or closed source project.
+Configure: There is a section in this README for Danger under Getting Started.

 # Getting started